Search

 Function time and cross-linking.

-Functional resorption time is different from complete resorption time as non-functional remnants will remain long after the barrier function is compromised.
-Because native collagen is a protein it can resorb quickly.
-If exposed to saliva this dissolution can be rapid.
-This resorption time directly impacts function and is a limiting factor for the use of native collagen membranes in dental bone graft procedures.
+Functional resorption time is different from complete resorption time, as non-functional remnants will remain long after the barrier function is compromised.
+Because native collagen is a protein, it can resorb quickly, and if exposed to saliva, this dissolution can be rapid.
+The resorption time directly impacts function and is a limiting factor for the use of basic native collagen membranes in dental bone graft procedures.
 It is one reason Geistlich recommends two layers for its Bio-Gide despite the obvious disadvantages this brings.

 Methods to extend the resorption time of collagen membranes include chemical and physical processing.
 Processing with chemicals such as glutaraldehyde successfully extends the resorption time for a collagen membrane.
 Unfortunately, products cross-linked with glutaraldehyde increase inflammatory response and are reported to be toxic in higher concentrations.